Collection: Climbing Plants

 Regular price From £30Regular price Sale price From £30

-- Flowers May to June
+- Repeat flowering: May to October

 2 options available